arizvisa/ida-minsc/docs/static/install.rst

 This project depends on a small number of Python modules that you will need to install into Python's "``site-packages``" directory.
-These modules are mostly used to provide a reasonable graph implementation, but there are other modules which are used for retaining compatibility with both Python3 and Python2.
+These modules are mostly used to provide a reasonable graph implementation, but there are other modules which are used for retaining compatibility between either Python3 or Python2.

 To install these required modules you can use the "``pip``" tool which comes with Python to install them.
 In the root of the repository, there's a file